open-stage/blender-dmx-web/content/docs/Fixture.md

 Fixture represents a GDTF device.
 This can be a static/moving lighting fixture but also a laser, a truss or any other 3D object in a GDTF file.

-Listing mode:
+## Listing mode:

 ![image](../media/fixtures_listing.png)

-Edit mode:
+## Edit mode:

 ![image](../media/fixtures_edit.png)

+Properties editable/visible in this screen:

+- Fixture ID
+- Custom ID
+- Fixture ID Numeric
+- Unit Number
+- DMX Address
+- Footprint: Display DMX Footprint.
+Exclamation mark (!) is indicating overlap.
+- Position
+- Rotation
+- Physical Properties: Use Channel Functions of this fixture

-Explanation of extra icons:
+## Explanation of extra icons:

 ![image](../media/fixtures_list_explanation.png)